 Pay your friend here in the UK in GBP pounds, and your friend can, in turn, pay you equivalent in Indian Rupees to your Indian account.

-I followed the above steps to make a money transfer with TransferWise from the UK to India.
-The way TransferWise app works is the same for all international corridors.
+I followed the above steps to make a money transfer from the UK to India with Wise.
+The steps involved are the same for all international corridors and currency pairs.

-TransferWise is very transparent about how much you pay in fees, and this is what their business model is.
+TransferWise (now Wise) has been very transparent about how much you pay in fees, and this is their business model.

-Provide access to real mid-market rates to consumers adding no markup to the exchange rate, charge a low fee and clearly show the charges up-front.
+…provide access to real mid-market rates (the rates you see on Google) to consumers adding no markup to the exchange rate, charge a competitive fee and clearly show the charges up-front.

-For money transfers from UK to India, TransferWise charges 0.55% + 0.50p of the transferred amount.
+For money transfers from UK to India, TransferWise charges 0.45% + £0.29 of the transferred amount.